St. Mary’s Catholic Academy – History Curriculum Statement

 • High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 Children understand how History is used in the wider world including careers.

 Each lesson will include live marking (as per the Marking and Feedback Policy).
-Books will be marked fortnightly following the Marking and Feedback Policy.
-Homework is not formally set in history but children are encouraged to take part in enrichment opportunities such as reading historical books, watching history programmes such as ‘Horrible Histories’ and visiting places of historical interest.
+Books will be marked weekly following the Marking and Feedback Policy.
+Homework is not formally set in history but children are encouraged to take part in enrichment opportunities such as reading historical books, watching history programmes such as ‘Horrible Histories’ and visiting places of historical interest; The Nicholson War Memorial, Leek, Gladstone Pottery Museum and Liverpool War Museum.
 High quality teaching responds to the needs of children.
 Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.
 An assessment grid is used to formally record an overview of progress of each child.

 History is taught through the vehicle.
 This results in excellent cross-curricular opportunities.
 For example, a vehicle focusing on racing a car could result in the history lessons including an enquiry in the transport used by the Romans and the facts surrounding Roman roads.
 This could be further developed by identifying where Roman roads were located locally.
 This ensures that children are engaged and interested in the subject through the excitement of the vehicle.
 It also allows for the British Values of democracy, individual liberty, tolerance and respect to be highlighted, understood and practised by children.

 Children will learn about key figures from history ranging from King Cnut to Emmeline Pankhurst to Winston Churchill.

 They will also experience the following during Key Stage 2: